 Only one of these fears is rational: losing the opportunity.

 The others, however, are irrational fears.
 Nobody wants to hear “no”.
-We don’t want to hear “no” from somebody we ask on a date and we don’t want to hear “no” to a raise request form our boss.
 But hearing “no” isn’t the end of the world.
 Nor is having the other person think you’re pushy.
-As long as it doesn’t cost you the opportunity, these things might matter it our head, but not in reality.
+As long as it doesn’t cost you the opportunity, these things might matter in your head, but not in reality.

 In spite of all this, I somehow spent several years working in sales.
 Although the work made me miserable (I suspect it contributed to needing therapy), I got to be pretty good at some aspects of the job, including negotiation.
 Like a lot of shy people, I still have to “psych myself up” even before something simple like calling the bank to remove a fee.
 But I’ll do it, and that’s what’s important.

-If you’re introverted, shy, or have social anxiety like I do, the techniques I’m going to talk about may not be enough to get over the fear of negotiating.
-In addition, you’ll want to work on fear that holds you back.
+If you’re introverted, shy, or have social anxiety as I do, the techniques I’m going to talk about may not be enough to get over the fear of negotiating.
+In addition, you’ll want to work on the fear that holds you back.